 On Tuesday, Mach 17, Binghamton Mayor Richard C. David implemented a nightly curfew, requiring residents to stay home between 10 p.m. and 5 a.m. until further notice.
 The curfew does not apply to travel to and from work, pharmacies, or grocery stores, as well as any essential travel for medical or emergency reasons.

 Binghamton University students living in Binghamton are advised to stay home and avoid any type of party atmosphere.
 If the curfew is violated, Binghamton Police will be breaking up any gatherings and holding organizers responsible.

 Decker Health Services Center is available to students by appointment.
 Call ahead to discuss your concern and best options for care.

 Local health services also offer fee-based virtual walk-in and online care:

 - The University Counseling Center is offering telecounseling to students and can also recommend off-campus providers who may be able to assist.

-- BC Transit will continue to provide service to the campus and community for urgent and absolutely necessary travel only, i.e. to the pharmacy or grocery store.
+- BC Transit continues to provide service to the campus and community.
 Schedule updates are available on the BC Transit website.
 Continue to visit this link as scheduling is subject to change.

-- With the exception of Broome County Transit, transit carriers will stop servicing the Greater Binghamton Transportation Center effective midnight Thursday, March 26.
+- The Greater Binghamton Transportation Center is open.
+Check its website for details.
 Transit carriers that service the transportation center include Shortline Coach USA, Megabus, Greyhound, Trailways and OurBus.
-These service providers will halt service to the transportation center until further notice.

 Dining open on campus